C-Accel-CRIPT/cript-excel-uploader/docs/index.md

   You can use an `ID` field in front of row 2 to separate out the different measurements more on that in the <a href="excel_rows/#id-optional" target="_blank">ID section of Row 2</a>

+- **_Does capitalization make a difference for units?_**
+  Yes the units are very case-sensitive and the program will perceive KPa and kPa as two separate things and can cause errors and issues

 <div style="margin-bottom: 5rem;"></div>